-This decade has seen more vegan dairy alternatives available to enjoy than ever before in human history!
+In fact, this decade has seen more vegan dairy alternatives available to enjoy than ever before in human history.
 When it comes to vegan yogurt, you no longer have to settle for making yogurt out of powdered soy milk, as was the case not so long ago.
-With more and more vegan brands and products being created every day, it can be hard to keep up so we’ve created a vegan yogurt guide just for you!
+If you’re searching for dairy-free and plant-based alternatives to the creamy goodness, you’ve got many options.

 Vegan yogurt can be made from a variety of ingredients.
 The most popular base seems to be coconut, and for good reason!
 Due to its high fat content, coconut makes an excellent base for vegan yogurt.
 But don’t worry, coconut-haters.
 There are lots of other plant-based yogurt bases too!